Spirit of Japan (Extrait de Parfum) by Elixir Attar

 GandixGandix 2 years ago

-Curry is not mine, but the rest is...
-Especially the ZEN-like one.
-Your words are wonderful....
+Curry isn't my thing, but the rest is great...
+Especially the ZEN-like part.
+Your words are wonderful...

 Translated · Show originalShow translation